intuition-dev/intuDocs/docsSrc/src/dynamic_data_binding.md

-## Tutorial 5: Learn serverless websites with dynamic databinding.
+## Learn serverless websites with dynamic databinding.

 A webapp is just a dynamic website.
 This tutorial helps you understand an example of a serverless website.
 Whether you plan to build a webapp or not, this tutorial is a good foundation.